sacha-l/webzero-content-bank/talks/build-on-polkadot-101.md

 ## Conclusion

+* It's becoming easier to build parachains that use the Polkadot computer
 * It's permissionless (*)
 * What you want to build / what areas interest you
 * Vast landscape of opportunities for experimentation